lo-th/phy/README.md

 ### About

 Phy is under active development<br>
-You can help me improve phy engine with Sponsor
+You can help me improve phy engine with Sponsor<br><br>

+### Note

+For the moment my worker source on Physx and Havok are private.<br>
+It's a long research work to standardize all engines.<br>
+I'm thinking opening everything but i need more Sponsors<br>
+But is possible to use compile version without restriction.

 [npm]: https://img.shields.io/npm/v/phy-engine
 [npm-url]: https://www.npmjs.com/package/phy-engine